 (See also Adolescent Development Adolescent Development During adolescence, children become young adults.
 They undergo striking physical, intellectual, and emotional changes.
 However, the path to adulthood is not a straight line.
 Adolescents do not... read more and Problems in Adolescents Introduction to Problems in Adolescents For most children, adolescence is a period of good physical health.
 The most common problems during adolescence relate to Growth and development School Childhood illnesses that continue into... read more .)

 Older adolescent boys are examined for testicular masses, and boys of all ages are examined for inguinal hernias Diagnosis An inguinal hernia is a protrusion of a piece of intestine or another abdominal organ through an opening in the abdominal wall in the groin.
-People have a painless bulge in the groin or scrotum... read more .
-The doctor may educate boys about testicular self-examination Symptoms Testicular cancer is most common among young men but usually curable.
-Usually a painless lump is present.
-Ultrasonography and blood tests are done.
-The testis is removed and radiation or chemotherapy... read more to identify masses.
+People have a bulge in the groin or scrotum, which... read more .
+The doctor may educate adolescent boys about testicular self-examination Symptoms Testicular cancer occurs in the testes, the 2 small organs in males that make sperm.
+Testicular cancer is most common among young men but usually curable.
+Usually a painless lump is present... read more to identify masses.

-A blood cholesterol level test Measuring lipid levels The body needs fats for growth and energy.
+A blood cholesterol level test Measuring lipid levels The body needs fats (lipids) for growth and energy.
 It also uses them to synthesize hormones and other substances needed for the body’s activities.
-The body may deposit excess fat in blood vessels and... read more should be done for all children between 9 and 11 years of age and at least once for all adolescents between 17 and 21 years of age.
-More frequent testing may be recommended for obese adolescents or those with a family history of high cholesterol.
+The body may deposit excess fat in blood vessels... read more should be done for all children between 9 and 11 years of age and again between 17 and 21 years of age.
+More frequent testing may be recommended for young children and adolescents with obesity or those with a family history of high cholesterol or heart disease.

-Adolescents are screened for tuberculosis (TB) risk factors at all well-child visits.
+Adolescents are screened for tuberculosis (TB) risk factors with a questionnaire at all well-child visits.
 Risk factors include exposure to TB, being born in or having traveled to areas of the world where TB is common (countries other than the United States, Canada, Australia, and New Zealand and Western and North European countries), having a family member who has TB, and having parents or close contacts who are recent immigrants from an area where TB is common or who have recently been in jail.
 Those with risk factors then usually have tuberculosis screening tests Screening Tests for Tuberculosis Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe air... read more done.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more done.

 Injury prevention is discussed with adolescents.
 Counseling typically includes wide-ranging topics such as